dburriss/learn-with-me/programming-in-go/README.md

 }
 ```

 Our application is a single module with all our source code in it.
 A module can have many packages in it.
 As you can see above, our hello.go code is declared in a package called "main".
 Package `main` has special meaning in Go as it is used as the entrypoint to an application.
+The recommended practice is to have other packages contained in a folder with the same package name.

 Then we can build and run with the `run` command.